fixm-ccb/fixm-user-manual-4.3.0/docs/strategic-docs/strategy.md

 #### 2.2.4	FIXM Extensions

-`FIXM`, like AIXM and WXXM, shall support an extension mechanism, and should comply with the core and regional extension concept of ICAO Document 9965 <sup>[[I-05]](#references)</sup>.
+`FIXM`, like AIXM and IWXXM, shall support an extension mechanism, and should comply with the core and regional extension concept of ICAO Document 9965 <sup>[[I-05]](#references)</sup>.
 Supporting extensions is paramount in order to:
 - Enable Communities of Interest to capture application-specific requirements, without undermining global interoperability of flight information exchanges;
 - Support the interface between implementers of different versions of FIXM;
 - Facilitate the Change Management Process of FIXM.